![]() |

 Ride Description

-Start your 3/4 day winery adventure with a 25 minute Bus Transfer from Around The Basin’s Queenstown shop to our bike hub at Arrow Junction.
+Start your 3/4 day winery adventure with a 25 minute bus transfer from Around The Basin’s Queenstown shop to our bike hub at Arrow Junction.
 After getting fitted to your bike or E-bike and receiving a trail map and winery info, you’ll head straight onto the trails for a fun mix of riding and relaxing.

 Begin with a scenic 6km ride along the Arrow and Kawarau Rivers, crossing impressive suspension bridges — including the iconic Kawarau Bridge, home of bungy jumping.
 From there, enjoy a relaxed afternoon cruising the Gibbston River Trail.
 Visit cellar doors, sample local wines, and take in the vineyard views.
 Whether you stop for a long lunch, a tasting flight, or just soak in the scenery, the pace is yours to set.